aliciahurst/alicia-theme/README.md

 # Credits
-The all-new [aliciahurst.com](http://aliciahurst.com), developed May-June 2015 and released June ??, 2015.
+The all-new [aliciahurst.com](http://aliciahurst.com), this version developed May 2015 and released June 2, 2015.

 ### Development
 * Coded with [Sublime](http://sublimetext.com)